Federal Work Study

 Eligibility: FWS awards are made by the Financial Aid Office to U.S. citizens and permanent residents who qualify based on their FAFSA, if you have questions about eligiblity reach out to Financial Aid, email@example.com.
 The program provides part-time employment opportunities in two areas, On-Campus & Community Service.

 There are numerous on-campus work-study employment opportunities for eligible students.
 Students have their choice of job and there are plenty of options (there is no risk of a lack of positions).
-Students may apply for any job they are interested in and work up to maximum of 20 hours per week.
-Students are not permitted to work during scheduled classes .
-All on-campus work-study employees begin at the minimum pay rate below when starting a new position:
+Some jobs may have qualification requirements, such as having lifeguard certifiation or a required major for a lab/reseach position.

 The Community Service program provides off-campus, part-time employment to eligible students.
-These positions pay $12/hour and students may work up to 20 hours per week.
 The work must be performed with an agency that is contracted with Career Services, which often are elementary school programs.
 Students are responsible for transportation to their job site, but most sites are close to campus.

 Available Community Service Positions for Fall 2021: